The importance of roads

 Half of the Waterview Connection will be underground, saving existing roads, parks, rivers, houses and businesses that are along the route.

 Who has helped with the project

 The delivery of the Waterview Connection has required support and advice from the communities in the area, as well as input from teams of experts in their fields.
 This has included;

 The urban designers for the Waterview Connection are responsible for working out the best way to design the motorway and surrounding area so it fits into the natural area.

 They have also worked closely with local interest groups in designing the park environments and leisure facilities that will be developed in open spaces in Ōwairaka and Waterview.
 These areas are currently construction yards.

 Before agreeing on designs the Well-Connected Alliance talked to local interest groups to see what they wanted.
 These groups included:

 - Waterview School staff and students

 - Friends of Oakley Creek

-The aim has been to make the spaces outside the motorway suitable for lots of different uses.
+The aim has been to make the spaces outside the motorway as multi-purpose as possible and useful to the community.